By Tim Lambert

 Peter also founded a port in northwest Russia called St Petersburg.
 The new city was built in the years 1703-1712.
 Vast numbers of peasants were conscripted to do the work and many thousands of them died because of the harsh conditions.
 Peter also imposed heavy taxation on his people.

 In 1700 Peter the Great went to war with Sweden in what became known as The Great Northern War.
 (Poland and Denmark were his allies).
 In 1700 the Russians were defeated at the Neva.
 However, in 1709 the Swedes invaded Ukraine and were crushed at the Battle of Poltava.
 In 1721 the Russians and Swedes made peace.
-Russia gained Estonia and land around the Gulf of Finland.
+Russia took Estonia and land around the Gulf of Finland.

 However, Peter was less successful against the Turks.
 In 1710 he went to war with them but in 1711 his army was defeated and he was forced to make peace.
 Russia was forced to return Azov.
 However, Peter did prevail in a war against Persia in 1722-23.
 Peter the Great also founded the Russian Academy of Sciences in 1724.
 However, he died in 1725.